Jennifer Aniston: And The Pregnancy Rumors Just Keep On Coming Ahead Of Oscars

 — Celebrity News (@UpdatedCeleb) February 25, 2017

-Claims have swirled that Brad has been secretly dating Kate Hudson, yet these rumors have yet to be verified, and are likely untrue as the actor is in the middle of a difficult divorce from Angelina Jolie.
+Claims have swirled that Brad has been secretly dating Kate Hudson, yet these rumors have yet to be verified and are likely untrue as the actor is in the middle of a difficult divorce from Angelina Jolie.

 [Featured Image by Mike Windle/Getty Images for The Critics’ Choice Awards]